blue101010/writeups/AsisCTF2023/SOLVED/white_and_blank/analysis/white_and_blank.md

 Interesting link even if not directly related to this challenge: https://ihack4falafel.github.io/Patch-Diffing-with-Ghidra/

-After checking Whith Ghydra differences on headers, it is Interesting to find that there is a signicative difference on the **compression** parameter !
+After checking whith Ghydra some differences on headers, it is interesting to find that there is a significative difference on the **compression** parameter !

 ![Alt text](image-24.png)